Basketball Fundamentals - Cutting and FakingBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-The first leg of the "V" can be slow.
-The last leg of the "V" is quick (Diagram B, VC).
+The first leg of the "V" can be slow while the last leg is quick (Diagram B, VC).
 When making the V-cut, plant the inside foot hard, and step off quickly with your other foot in the direction of your final cut.

 A cut made in the shape of an "L", often along the lane (or "lane cut").
 Diagram B, LC.
 The cut can be made up the lane, or down the lane (from the wing position).
 Use footwork similar to the V-cut.

 A curl is a somewhat circular cut made around a teammate's screen (Diagram B, CC).
-A screen and curl cut is often a good way to get our better shooters open for a pass and shot.
+A screen and curl cut is often a good way for shooters to get open.
 Often our shooting guard will go inside and curl cut around one of our post players to get open.

 The cutter must learn how to use the screen and read the defender.
 If the defender chases around the screen, he should curl.
 If the defender, goes under the screen, he should fade or flare to perimeter for a skip-pass.

 A quick cut made with a quick stop, a pivot toward the ball, sealing the defender on your back side, and receiving the pass from your teammate (Diagram B, BH).
-An example would be a post player, or a strong tall guard who has a size advantage over his defender, cutting inside, but instead of cutting back out to the perimeter, he/she quickly pivots and "shapes up" to the ball for a post up for the pass inside.
+An example would be a post player, or a strong tall guard who has a size advantage over his defender, cutting inside, but instead of cutting back out to the perimeter, he/she quickly pivots and "shapes up" to the ball to post up.

 A "shallow cut" is a type of banana cut.
 It is a perimeter cut used to exchange positions with another perimeter player who dribbles into your position, while you "shallow cut" to his/her vacated position (Diagram C, SC).
 We have also had our wing players shallow cut simultaneously to the opposite wing, essentially a crossing action where they switch wings, just giving the defense something new to look at, and sometimes a different way of starting our offense.